CumulusNetworks/docs/content/nvue-reference/Action-Commands.md

 ### Example

 ```
-cumulus@switch:~$ nv action traceroute interface 10.10.10.10
+cumulus@switch:~$ nv action traceroute system 10.10.10.10
 ```

 <HR STYLE="BORDER: DASHED RGB(118,185,0) 0.5PX;BACKGROUND-COLOR: RGB(118,185,0);HEIGHT: 4.0PX;"/>

-## <h>nv action traceroute interface \<destination\> hop-count</h>
+## <h>nv action traceroute system \<destination\> do-not-fragment</h>

-Configures the maximum number of hops allowed from the destination.
-You can specify a value between 1 and 255.
-The default is 255.
+Drops the traceroute packet instead of fragmenting it if the packet is larger than the maximum transmission unit (MTU) of any network segment it traverses.

 ### Command Syntax